hnkhan123/Dissertation-Zoetis-Analytics-RStudio/README.md

 # Dissertation
-This file contains the code for the final Dissertation of Masters in Business Analytics at Trinity College Dublin.
+This file contains the R Studio code for extracting data from 5 public sources, cleaning it, merging it and finally using it to develop models to predict if Avian Flu Outbreak would take place in a US county during a specific time of year or not.